brutus/boozelib/README.rst

 * Big hugs to Mathilda for hanging around and helping me figuring out all that math and biology stuff.

-If you find any bugs, issues or anything, please use the `issue tracker`_ on GitHub - issues and PRs are welcome <3
+If you find bugs, issues or anything else, please use the `issue tracker`_ on GitHub.
+Issues and PRs are welcome ❤️

 .. _`documentation`: https://boozelib.readthedocs.org/
 .. _`formulas`: https://boozelib.readthedocs.org/en/latest/background.html